 Why such madness, you might ask?
 Well, it has to do with diversity and balance.
-Prairies are by nature, botanically diverse ecosystems with a wide variety of flowers and grasses growing together across a large open space.
-The greater the diversity of plants, the greater the diversity of insect and animal life that can be supported and thus the stronger the system.
-What’s more, your visit to Kankakee Sands is sure to be more interesting with so many plants, animals and insects to see and experience.
+Prairies are, by nature, botanically diverse ecosystems with a wide variety of flowers and grasses growing together across a large open space.
+The greater the diversity of plants, the greater the diversity of insect and animal life that can be supported, and thus the stronger the system.
+What’s more, your visit to Kankakee Sands is sure to be more interesting with so many plants, animals, and insects to see and experience.

 Sticktights (Desmodium species) are in the bean family and have a lovely pink or purple flower in the same shape as all the members of the bean and pea family.
 We have eight species of sticktights that grow in our northwest Indiana area, such as Canada tick-trefoil and Illinois tick-trefoil.
 After the flowers of the sticktights are pollinated, seeds are formed.
 Each small smooth seed is surrounded by a ½ inch triangular shaped, grey-green pod with short hooked hairs that cover the surface of the pod.
-These hooked hairs allow the seedpod to attach to clothing and fur, and to be transported to new and exciting places.
+These hooked hairs allow the seedpod to attach to clothing and fur and to be transported to new and exciting places.
 And boy, does this plant ever stick tight?!

 Swamp agrimony (Agrimonia parviflora) is aptly named, in my opinion, because it is indeed rather aggravating when the seeds stick to your clothing.
-These quarter-inch seeds, typically green or brown in color and conical, have hooked bristles which surround the rim of the seed.
+These quarter-inch seeds, typically green or brown in color and conical, have hooked bristles that surround the rim of the seed.
 The hooked bristles grab onto clothing and fur with a vengeance.
 However, a variety of small native bees are attracted to agrimony’s flowers and the larva of several moths dine on its foliage.

-Rice cut grass (Leersia oryzoides) not only has seeds that stick to clothing, but it also has sharply serrated leaf blades which, as you may guess from the name, causes cuts and scrapes in one’s skin.
+Rice cut grass (Leersia oryzoides) not only has seeds that stick to clothing, but also has sharply serrated leaf blades, which, as you may guess from the name, causes cuts and scrapes on one’s skin.
 Harvesting the seed from this plant is a true battle, and you are often rewarded with a few battle scars to show for it.
-But it is all worth the effort when you consider that at least 15 species of birds are known to eat the seeds, including northern shovelers, blue-winged teal, sora rail, swamp sparrow and tree sparrows.
+But it is all worth the effort when you consider that at least 15 species of birds are known to eat the seeds, including northern shovelers, blue-winged teal, sora rail, swamp sparrow, and tree sparrows.
 The tasty seeds are small, grey, five-millimeters long, and have stiff, short hairs along their edges which allow the seeds to attach to clothing and fur.

 Seeds attach themselves to clothing and fur in a brilliant, effortless way in order to be transported to new locations where they can grow.
 Unfortunately for us humans, we have not yet found a brilliant, effortless way of removing the seeds from our clothing.
 Until we do, I’ll keep picking the seeds off, one by one, as I think about the many benefits of these clever plant species.